kohjiaxuan/NLP-Model-for-Corpus-Similarity/README.md

 # NLP-Model-for-Corpus-Similarity
 A NLP model I developed to determine the similarity or relation between two documents/articles.
 Inspired by the cosine similarity (angle of two word vectors) concept.
-Please refer to <b>FINAL.
-NLP Model for determining similarity of Wiki articles.ipynb</b> for the code. <br><br>
 ## Installation
 ```
 pip install -r requirements.txt